How to Manage Smart Cache Device Access Using IP Ranges?

 Fixed-size is recommended.

-- Type a name for the disk and select the location you wish to put the VHD and click Next.
+- Type a name for the disk and select the location to put the VHD and click Next.

 - Select the size of the virtual hard disk and click Next.